walterrowe/magick-frames/README.md

     % frame_it my-image.jpg
     ```

-You should see a new file in your Desktop Finder window called `my-image-framed.jpg`.
+You should see a new file in your Desktop Finder window called ` my-image-framed.jpg `.
 This confirms everything is working and you can skip to Create The Style Droplets.

-If the “frame\_it” script says it cannot find the `identify` or `magick` command, this indicates that the folder containing the ImageMagick tools is not in the script’s environment path.
-Locate the directory containing the ImageMagick tools, then edit the “frame\_it” script and look for these lines.
+If the "frame\_it"script says it cannot find the ` identify ` or ` magick ` command, this indicates that the folder containing the ImageMagick tools is not in the script’s environment path.
+Locate the directory containing the ImageMagick tools, then edit the “frame\_it" script and look for these lines.
 Here you will add the folder containing the ImageMagic tools so the script can find them.

 ```shell
 # ADD IMAGEMAGICK BINARY PATH HERE and uncomment
 # export PATH=/path/to/your/imagemagick:$PATH
 ```

-In the line above containing `export`, replace `/path/to/your/imagemagick` with the folder containing the ImageMagick tools, uncomment the line (remove the `# ` at the beginning), and re-save the file.
+In the line above containing ` export `, replace ` /path/to/your/imagemagick ` with the folder containing the ImageMagick tools, uncomment the line (remove the `# ` at the beginning), and re-save the file.
 You will need to re-copy the script to the /usr/local/bin folder.

 ## Create The Style Droplets